optionalg/cloudfwd/README.md

 ### Prerequisites
 1. Splunk Add-on for Amazon Kinesis Firehose
+2. A Kinesis stream and an IAM role.

 ### Steps
 1. Set up HTTP Event Collector and generate a [HEC token](http://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector).
 Enable indexer acknowledgment for your token by clicking the Enable indexer acknowledgment checkbox when creating an Event Collector token.